Yandex Cloud

 This code is provided as an example and uses third-party libraries.
 Yandex Cloud guarantees the code will only work properly with the specified versions of the libraries.
 You can also use any libraries of your choice to generate JWT tokens.

-Example of creating a JWT using golang-jwt
+Example of creating a JWT using golang-jwt.

-- Verified for Go1.22.1 and golang-jwt v5.
+• Tested for Go 1.23.1 and golang-jwt v5.

-- The private key is read from the JSON file obtained when creating the authorized key.
+• Private key is read from the JSON file obtained when creating the authorized key.

 Install the required packages: